hlockwood99/Yahtzee-Project/README.md

 	* yahtzee class, which gives a score of 50 if all of the dice have the same number
 	* chance class, which adds up the total of all 5 die.

+* __Runner Class__
+	* The runner class asks the user whether or not he or she would like to play Yahtzee.
+It will ask if the player would like to roll the die, and then he or she would be given a final score of the round.